 Peas

-- Peas are sensitive to mechanical damage so handling gently is important.
+- Peas are sensitive to mechanical damage, so handling them gently is important.

 - Peas can tolerate deep seeding (up to 4 inches), but if moisture is near the soil surface, shallower seeding ensures quicker emergence